Instant Pot Zuppa Toscana is a hearty, cheesy soup made with potatoes, bacon, and savory sausage in a flavorful chicken broth.

 - 2 cups fresh spinach, roughly chopped

-Add butter to the pressure cooking pot.
+- Add butter to the cooking pot.
 When butter is melted, add the onion and cook, stirring occasionally until the onion is tender, about 5 minutes.
 Add garlic and cook 1 minute more.
-Add 1 can chicken broth, salt, pepper, and red pepper flakes to the pressure cooking pot.
+Add 1 can chicken broth, salt, pepper, and red pepper flakes to the cooking pot.

-Put the steamer basket in the pressure cooker pot.
+- Put the steamer basket in the cooking pot.
 Add the diced potatoes.
 Lock lid in place, select High Pressure and 4 minutes cook time and start.
-When timer beeps, turn off pressure cooker and do a quick pressure release.
+When the cook time ends, use a quick pressure release.
+When the pressure valve drops, carefully remove the lid.
 Carefully remove potatoes and steamer basket from the pressure cooking pot.

-Add remaining 2 cans of chicken broth to pressure cooking pot.
+- Add remaining 2 cans of chicken broth to pressure cooking pot and stir.

-In a mixing bowl, dissolve cornstarch in a little evaporated milk.
-Add to pressure cooking pot along with the remainder of the evaporate milk.
-Select Simmer and bring to a boil, stirring often.
+- In a mixing bowl, dissolve cornstarch in a little evaporated milk.
+Add to the cooking pot, along with the remainder of the evaporated milk.
+Select Sauté and bring to a boil, stirring often.
 When soup thickens, stir in 3/4 cup Parmesan cheese, spinach, browned sausage, potatoes and half of the crispy bacon.